MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/controlling-tracing.md

 ## How to enable the Azure AD client libraries (ADAL) tracing

-Once tracing for the Kusto client libraries is enabled, so is the tracing by the Azure AD client libraries (the Kusto client libraries automatically configure ADAL tracing)
+Once tracing for the Kusto client libraries is enabled, so is the tracing by the Azure AD client libraries.
+The Kusto client libraries automatically configure ADAL tracing.